SimulationTools/SimulationTools/Source/Documentation/English/ReferencePages/Symbols/ReadMaxRefinementLevels.md

 {
   "More Information" ->
    {
-     "This information is read from the simulation parameter file", },
+     "This information is read from the simulation parameter file" },

   "Basic Examples" -> {